-We currently own ten issued U.S. patents.
-We cannot provide any assurances that such patents, or any future patents, include claims with a scope sufficient to protect our product candidates or otherwise provide any competitive advantage.
+We cannot provide any assurances that the issued patents we currently own, or any future patents, include claims with a scope sufficient to protect our product candidates or otherwise provide any competitive advantage.
 Further, it is possible that a patent claim may provide coverage for some but not all parts of a product candidate or third-party product.
 These and other factors may provide opportunities for our competitors to design around our patents, should they issue.